wp-plugins/catalog/readme.txt

 4.2.3  Background color.
 Select the background color of the item cell.

 4.2.4  Parameters Background Color.
-Select the background colors for product parameters (first comes the “Category” field and then the rest of the category-specific parameters alternately).
+Select the background colors for product parameters (first comes the "Category" field and then the rest of the category-specific parameters alternately).

 4.2.5  Border Style.
 Select the border style of the item cell.